Indigenous response to colonialism

-Indigenous response to colonialism refers to the actions, strategies, and efforts taken by Indigenous peoples to evade, oppose, challenge, and survive the impacts of colonial domination, dispossession, and assimilation.
+Indigenous response to colonialism refers to the actions, strategies, and efforts taken by Indigenous peoples to evade, oppose, challenge, and survive the impacts of colonial domination, dispossession, and forced assimilation.
 It has varied depending on the Indigenous group, historical period, territory, and colonial state(s) they have interacted with.
 Indigenous peoples have had agency in their response to colonialism.
 They have employed armed resistance, diplomacy, and legal procedures.
 Others have fled to inhospitable, undesirable or remote territories to avoid conflict.
 Nevertheless, some Indigenous peoples were forced to move to reservations or reductions, and work in mines, plantations, construction, and domestic tasks.
 They have detribalized and culturally assimilated into colonial societies.
 On occasion, Indigenous peoples have formed alliances with one or more Indigenous or non-Indigenous nations.
 Overall, the response of Indigenous peoples to colonialism during this period has been diverse and varied in its effectiveness.
 Indigenous resistance has a centuries-long history that is complex and carries on into contemporary times.